thenexthub/Codira/docs/DependencyAnalysis.md

 External Dependencies
 =====================

-External dependencies, including imported Swift module files and Clang headers, are tracked using a special `depends-external` set.
+External dependencies, including imported Codira module files and Clang headers, are tracked using a special `depends-external` set.
 These dependencies refer to files that are external to the module.
-The Swift driver interprets this set specially and decides whether or not the cross-module dependencies have changed.
+The Codira driver interprets this set specially and decides whether or not the cross-module dependencies have changed.

-Because every Swift file in the module at least has its imports resolved, currently every file in the module has the same (complete) list of external dependencies.
+Because every Codira file in the module at least has its imports resolved, currently every file in the module has the same (complete) list of external dependencies.
 This means if an external dependency changes, everything in the module is rebuilt.